 Later I went on to editing technical manuals, and from there moved into fiction editing—both short stories and novels.
-A day doesn’t go by that I don’t exercise my skills in one way or another.
+Even when I’m not editing professionally, a day doesn’t go by that I don’t exercise my skills in one way or another.

-The past three years, I’ve taught workshops on novel editing.
-In the workshop, I edit the first 100 pages of one's work, then teach novelists who are seriously trying to break into the market.
+The past few years, I’ve taught workshops on “Novel Editing.”
+In the workshop, I edit the first 100 pages of one’s work, then teach novelists who are seriously trying to break into the market.

 In most writing groups, authors get a lot of feedback on the errors in their work, but don’t get much feedback on how to actually improve it.
 As a result, new authors focus on eradicating errors.
 So what they end up with is a novel that is pretty much unobjectionable.
 But that’s rather damning.
 You don’t want to be “okay,” you want your work to be great.